What is Shockwave Therapy?

 How does Shockwave Therapy work?

 The shockwaves are delivered to the injured tissue via a compressed air impulse administered by a handpiece held by the clinician.
 Typically, no more than 3 sessions are needed to see a benefit.
-No anaesthetic is required and you can continue usual activities, however, it is recommended to avoid pain aggravating factors as best as possible for 48 hours following each treatment session.
+No anesthetic is required and you can continue usual activities, however, it is recommended to avoid pain aggravating factors as best as possible for 48 hours following each treatment session.

 What is the success rate of Shockwave Therapy?